 Kirk and Charles had a notion of what the next chapter of Adelphoi could be.
 This family of talented composers and producers, hothoused in their Endell Street lab, could put their talents to use on the best creative properties out there.
 Sophie got to work as Producer, connecting Bio.com’s Andy and Simon with a little series in production called “Walking With Dinosaurs” - if you haven’t seen it, it really is worth a look.
 It proved there might just be life in the evolved Adelphoi, bringing home successive Emmy awards in 2000 and 2001.

 The composer team grew, adding Jamie Masters, Neal Clutterbuck and Andy’s Chapterhouse band-mates, Stephen Patman and Ashley Bates.
 This polymusical team attracted the best directors to produce material with the same level of care and craft as the visual it accompanied, working in perfect partnership.
 That’s formed the core of what we do, and some of the best memories of the family.
-Whether it’s as part of a long night crafting a piece to perfection, or helping bring another armful of awards home from another unforgettable Cannes, we’re honoured to have shared the journey with, among others: Mijke Albersen, Sean Atherton, Peter Boateng, Lotte Bowser, John Connon, Jo Coombes, Leon Dixon-Goulden, Martin Jowers, Olivia Hegarty, Kirsten Kates, Dan Kreeger, Jane Mitchell, Sally Newsom, Jay Pascoe, Sam Reid, Paul Reynolds, Nico Steiger.
+Whether it’s as part of a long night crafting a piece to perfection, or helping bring another armful of awards home from another unforgettable Cannes, we’re honoured to have shared the journey with, among others: Mijke Albersen, Justin Andree, Sean Atherton, Peter Boateng, Lotte Bowser, John Connon, Jo Coombes, Sascha Darroch-Davies, Max De Lucia, Leon Dixon-Goulden, Olivia Hegarty, Martin Jowers, Kirsten Kates, Dan Kreeger, Jane Mitchell, Greg Moore, Sally Newsom, Jay Pascoe, Sam Reid, Paul Reynolds, and Nico Steiger.